#1 Ranked Children’s Hospital by U.S. News & World Report

 Children with spinal muscular atrophy (SMA) need care from experts in several medical fields.
-The Spinal Muscular Atrophy Program at Boston Children’s Hospital brings together a comprehensive team of specialists who are experienced in caring for children with SMA
+The Spinal Muscular Atrophy Program at Boston Children’s Hospital brings together a team of specialists who are experienced in caring for children with this rare and complex condition.

 Our Spinal Muscular Atrophy Program at Boston Children’s Hospital is devoted to providing comprehensive care for children with spinal muscular atrophy (SMA).
-The program brings together specialists from a variety of fields including:
+The program, directed by Basil Darras, MD, brings together specialists from a variety of fields including:

 Our SMA Program at Boston Children’s is supported by the Spinal Muscular Atrophy Foundation.